Preparation & Access Requirements

 It is assumed that:

-- Your server has Oracle Java 7 installed.
-Note that presently TERMINALFOUR does not support any other releases or versions of Java, including OpenJDK.
+- For versions prior to 8.3, your server has Oracle Java 7 installed.
+Prior to version 8.3, Terminalfour does not support any other releases or versions of Java, including OpenJDK.

 This user should have full access to create, alter and interact with the database schema and other necessary objects such as sequences, triggers and indexes.